sebras/berkeman-berkeman.github.io/2019-06-05-performance.markdown

 Decompression is a lightweight operation on a modern CPU.  **The compression typically increases disk bandwidth by 5 to 10 times** on a realistic dataset, so this is a favorable trade-off.
-(In a data science context, uncompressable datasets are often not that interesting since they contain a minimum amount of patterns and repetitions.)
+(In a data science context, compressible datasets are often not that interesting since they contain a minimum amount of patterns and repetitions.)